David Bacalus, Death and Taxes <DnT>, Gilgamesh, Updated 9/16/2017

 So why is it considered bad?
 Well, if you have a high percentage of overhealing it can imply that you spent too much time casting unneeded heals on targets at or near full health and instead you could have been dpsing aka a much better use of your time.
 It’s also argued that overhealing is very MP inefficient and when you run out of MP quickly you’ll need extra party support that a similarly geared non-overhealing healer would not need.

-But I think, just from the example I gave above, you can see why overhealing is not actually a horrible thing.
+But I think, just from the example I gave above, you can see why overhealing is not actually a horrible thing in certain situations.
 Sure, if you’re just spamming unnecessary heals on the party instead of contributing to the DPS then yes you’re overhealing in the worst possible way and it will show.
 But in the above example you used a very MP efficient heal and just happened to have it crit: something that happens quite often in this game.
 It’s still overhealing, but you had no major loss of MP, no huge spike in aggro, and you were going to use that one GCD to heal anyway.
 You can’t control if that one GCD crits or not.

 This also applies to regens, which is where the majority of overhealing comes from for both Diurnal ASTs and WHMs.
 Let’s say a raid wide AoE goes out, but you already know that there won’t be any more raid wide damage for at least 30 seconds, so you use a single Aspected Helios buffed with Largesse.
 Maybe you also throw a single target regen on the MT if he needs one...but then go right back to dpsing.
 The problem is, if it only takes 20 seconds worth of regen ticks to heal the party back to full health (remember you’re going to have a SCH co healer, so their fairy will be healing the party as well), then those last 10 seconds of ticks, roughly 3 ticks, all count towards your overhealing.
 But in reality you didn’t lose any additional resources, just the initial MP cost of Aspected Helios which you were going to spend anyways.